A Midsummer Night's Dream Versions of Reality Quotes

 Not sorting with a nuptial ceremony.

 All of the possible entertainments are art in some form or another, a retelling of "true" events for a different purpose.
-In this list, we see that art might also be the act of presenting different versions of reality, and it is entertaining for the mind to stretch this way, considering more than what comes naturally to one's own version of reality.
+In this list, we see that art might also be the act of presenting different versions of reality.
+It is entertaining for the mind to stretch this way, to consider more than what comes naturally to one's own version of reality.